 Late Registration and Reinstatement Fee Policy:

 Continuing matriculated students eligible to register but who fail to do so by August 1 for the fall semester, or by the end of the fall semester for the spring semester, will be assessed a $50.00 late registration fee.
-All other students will be assessed the $50.00 late registration beginning the first day of the term.
-No new registrations or registration revisions will be processed after the end of the 12th week of classes during the fall and spring semesters and after the end of the fourth week of summer sessions.
+All other students will be assessed the $50.00 late registration fee beginning the first day of the term.
+No new registrations or registration revisions will be processed after the end of the twelfth week of classes during the fall and spring semesters and after the end of the fourth week of summer sessions.

 Tuition payments not received by due dates will be subject to a $50.00 late payment fee.
 Students who fail to pay their initial payment by the due date may also have their registrations canceled.

 A $25.00 fee is assessed for all checks issued to the University and not paid upon presentation to the bank.
 Registration may be canceled as a result.